salginerdi/ATM-Application/README.md

-# JS-ile-ATM-Uygulamasi-Switch-Case-
+# ATM Application with switch-case structure
-JavaScript (Switch &amp; Case) kullanarak ATM uygulaması oluşturmak.
+I made an ATM application using only JavaScript switch-case structure.